Paul365x/route/README.md

 # route
-google app script to do geocoding from location/town names in Australia to gpx
+google app script to do geocoding from location/town names in Australia to gpx.
+Just copy into the sheet app editor.

 Need to create a google sheets with headings and locations for:
 1) Route Name